-What is an Air Filter & How Does it Work
+What Is An Air Filter & How Does It Work

 Every central heating, ventilation, and air conditioning (HVAC) system needs air filters.
 They are essential for maintaining clean air quality inside the house because they can capture allergens, dust, and other tiny particles.
 Homeowners with a furnace and air conditioner need to understand how these air filters work to maintain optimal indoor air quality and guarantee the efficient functioning of their HVAC system.